arvindh5686/mindgames/README.md

 # mindgames

-A fun game that tests how well you can remember...
+A fun game that will test how well you can remember stuff...

 ## Build & development